 Cut the cardboard into rectangular pieces small enough for your child to easily hold in one hand.
 Keep some with flat edges and add notches along others, so you’ll be able to scrape through the paint in a variety of ways.

 Transfer a dollop of paint to your paper.
 If you have squeeze bottles of paint, simple squeeze a bit directly onto the paper.
 We used spoons to transfer our paint to the paper.

-Use one of your scrapers to scraper the paint across the surface of the paper.
-Continue adding paint and scraping as desired, experimenting with different marks and combinations.
+Use one of your scrapers to move the paint across the surface of the paper.
+Continue to add paint and scrape as desired.
+You can experiment with different marks and color combinations.

-To make the rainbows, we added dots of paint in rainbow order along the bottom half of the paper, then took a larger scraper (piece of cardboard) and gently scraped / pulled the paint into an arc.
+Add dots of paint in rainbow order along the bottom half of the paper.
+Then use your tool to gently pullS the paint into a rainbow arc.

 More Painting Ideas for Kids

 - The Best Paints for Kids

 - 7 Fun Painting ideas for Kids to Try

 - 15 RAINBOW Arts & Crafts Ideas for Kids